Lucas Zoet

 I conduct research aimed at understanding the physics of glacier motion through field observation, laboratory experiments, numerical modeling, and theoretical analysis.
 My work sits at the intersection of glaciology and glacial geology.
 I use a variety of geophysical and geological methods to explore glacial processes in modern glaciers as well as landforms left behind by Pleistocene glaciers.
 I also work on coastal processes using a range of instruments and new field and modeling techniques to estimate bluff stability and nearshore sediment transport processes.
 Wisconsin is a world-class location to study both glacial and coastal processes.

-Topics that are of special interest to me are:
+Topics that are of special interest to me include:

 • Glacial basal processes